adamws/keyboard-tools/docs/src/features.md

 ## Routing

 KiCad project generator implements simple track routing.
-It attempts to connect switch matrix columns and rows.
+It attempts to connect switches with diodes and switch matrix columns and rows.
 By default, this option is disabled but user can turn it on.

 ::: warning
-Router does not implement any checks.
 It is possible that routed tracks violate PCB manufacturer design rules or are entirely wrong.

 Remember to always run KiCad DRC checks.
 :::